sisk-http/docs/docs/extensions/service-providers.md

 Service Providers are a simple way to port your application in different environments and configurations easily without having to change your code for it.
 The [ServiceProvider](/read?q=/contents/Sisk/Provider/ServiceProvider) class is accessible by type that sets an application with your router, configuration and other settings already available on Sisk.

+> [!IMPORTANT]
+> The Sisk.ServiceProvider package is no longer maintained.
+Please use the [ConfigurationBuilder](/api/Sisk.Core.Http.Hosting.ConfigurationBuilder) class instead.

 > [!WARNING]
 > Since Sisk version 0.16, this feature is built into its core and it is no longer necessary to install an additional package for this.
 Please [read this document](https://github.com/sisk-http/docs/blob/master/archive/0.16/service-providers-migration) with more details, migration specification and more.
 >